 “O goddess, you who dwell in blessed Cyprus and Memphis that is free from Thracian snow, queen touch just once with uplifted lash Chloe the arrogant”.

 The tone of the poem is that of mock-solemnity.
 The first word, ‘I have lived’, is the same as that of Dido’s speech before she commits suicide for being abandoned by her lover Aeneas.
-Horace’s dedication incredibly melodramatic: as far as he is concerned his life is over.
+Horace’s dedication is therefore incredibly melodramatic: as far as he is concerned his life is over.

-Horace uses the common metaphor of the warfare of love.
-All the weapons that Horace describes: torch, crowbar, and bow, are those that would be required to assault a besieged city, or in this case, a girl’s door that has been barred against the poet.
-The imagery is comic in the grand, epic resonances of military language used to describe his many love affairs.
+Horace uses a common metaphor in comparing love to war.
+All of the weapons that he describes: torch, crowbar, and bow, are those that would be required to assault a besieged city, or in this case, a girl’s door that has been barred against him.
+The imagery is comic in the grand, epic resonances of the military language used to describe the poet’s many love affairs.

-When the prayer begins a Roman audience would be expecting a traditional prayer of dedication to the goddess.
-This still appears to be the case when it opens with a conventional list of the goddess’ dwelling places.
-However, while Cyprus is her most famous home, Memphis is a more unusual choice.
-Memphis was in Egypt and the following reference to Thrace, located in comparatively chilly northern Greece, is a reference to Chloe’s homeland.
-He is asking for the goddess to melt Chloe’s frozen heart.
+When the prayer begins a Roman audience would be expecting a traditional dedication to the goddess.
+This appears to be the case when it opens conventionally with a list of Aphrodite’s dwelling places.
+However, while Cyprus is her most famous home, Memphis, located in Egypt, is not such an obvious choice.
+Its inclusion is explained by the following reference to Thrace, Chloe’s homeland, located in comparatively chilly northern Greece.
+Horace is asking the goddess of sunny climes to melt Chloe’s frozen heart.

-But the ode does not suggest a searing passion on Horace’s part.
+But the ode does not necessarily suggest a searing passion on Horace’s part.
 He wants ‘arrogant’ Chloe to be subjugated under Venus’ whip.
 The implication is that she has humiliated Horace, and for his revenge the poet wants her in turn to feel the painful lash of love.
-3.26 then ends with an amusing twist: the reason for Horace’s solemn despair is the slight he feels at Chloe’s persistent “no”.
-Far from giving up on love, his proclaimed retirement is no more than a strategic withdrawal, as he asks the goddess to warm Chloe to his advances.
+This suggests an amusing twist: the reason for Horace’s solemn despair is the slight he feels at Chloe’s persistent “no”.
+His dramatic retirement is no more than a strategic withdrawal, as he asks the goddess to warm Chloe to his advances.

 Translation from Gordon Williams (1969)